bezbac/sweepy/CONTRIBUTING.md

   tests/fixtures/narrow-props/empty-inherited-alias/src/components/ui/filter-toggle.tsx
 ```

-The reference file opens on the left and the expected fixture on the right.
+The reference file opens on the left and the expected fixture opens on the right.
 Add `--wait` when opening several diffs sequentially from a script.

 ## Install the CLI